If you have a permanent life insurance policy with cash value, you may be able to borrow from it through a loan provided by your insurer.

 How to borrow from a life insurance policy

-How to repay a life insurance loan
+Do you have to repay a life insurance loan?

 Only you can decide if a life insurance loan is the right solution.
 Consider your goals for your life insurance, now and in the future, as you review the pros and cons below.